Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

 On LUMI, the software that you run in the container should be compatible with Cray MPICH, i.e., use the MPICH ABI (currently Cray MPICH is based on MPICH 3.4).
-It is then possible to tell the container to use Cray MPICH (from outside the container) rather than the MPICH variant installed in the container, so that it can offer optimal performance on the LUMI SlingShot 11 interconnect.
+It is then possible to tell the container to use Cray MPICH (from outside the container) rather than the MPICH variant installed in the container, so that it can offer optimal performance on the LUMI Slingshot 11 interconnect.

 Open MPI containers are currently not well supported on LUMI and we do not recommend using them.
 We only have a partial solution for the CPU nodes that is not tested in all scenarios,